 QUALIFIED RETIREMENT PLANS

 Under the CARES Act, a “qualified individual” can withdraw up to $100,000 from that individual’s 401(k) or another qualified plan or IRA in a “coronavirus-related distribution” (“CRD”) that qualifies for favorable tax and rollover treatment.
 In the case of 401(k), 403(b) and 457(b) plans, the CARES Act waives the usual statutory restrictions on in-service distributions, although any spousal consent rules relevant to a particular plan still apply.
 Distributions from defined benefit plans and money purchase pension plans can be made only if otherwise legally permissible (e.g., to someone who has terminated employment or attained age 59½) and only if the usual spousal consent rules are satisfied (taking into account the IRS’ modified notarization requirements), but can qualify for the special tax and rollover rules.
 Plans are not required to allow CRDs, but someone who takes a distribution or withdrawal can claim the CRD tax benefits if the individual and the distribution meet all the requirements, even if the plan making the payment has not offered any special distribution rights.
 For example, a terminated employee who is a “qualified individual” might take a distribution under a 401(k) plan’s normal distribution rules, and claim the CRD benefits on his or her tax return.
-The IRS has said that plans should report CRDs on Form 1099-R, and that it will provide additional instructions for plans’ tax reporting in the future.
-The IRS will make Form 8915-E available for individuals to report CRDs and subsequent CRD repayments.
+In addition, Notice 2020-50 states that a qualified individual who has defaulted on a loan and had that defaulted loan amount offset from his or her account balance can claim that amount as a CRD, subject to the usual limits.

 Under the CARES Act, a “qualified individual” is defined as: